nguyenpham00/Vscode-java-wiki/Formatter-settings.md

 ```

 The property can point to an URL or a local file path.
-If the formatter xml file contains more profiles you will be able set a profile name as:
+If the formatter xml file contains more profiles you will be able to set a profile name as:

 ```
 "java.format.settings.profile": "GoogleStyle",